Analysis | The tide has turned against the Russia apologists — and the neutrals

 Their argument, though, has clearly run into reality and fallen badly out of favor.
 And many of those who downplayed or dismissed Russia’s threat have been forced to reckon with the rather black-and-white view that has now registered with the American people.

 Yahoo News and YouGov are the latest out with a poll testing Americans’ views of the war in Ukraine.
-It shows Americans — and particularly Republicans — are edging away from the kind of neutrality that seemed prepared to creep into the mainstream.
+It shows that Americans — and particularly Republicans — are edging away from the kind of neutrality that seemed prepared to creep into the mainstream.

 Three weeks ago, the same poll showed that Americans were about evenly split on whether to take Ukraine’s side in the conflict, with 46 percent favoring that view and 49 percent favoring neutrality.
 It was a striking finding given Ukraine’s status as an ally and Russia’s as an antagonistic foreign power (no matter how many tried to pretend otherwise).
 Today, the American people are more than 2-to-1 in favor of siding with Ukraine, 57 percent to 25 percent.